Daniel Gorman, Director

 Previously, he worked for Commonwealth Writers, the cultural agency for the Commonwealth, and in the visual arts in Kuala Lumpur, Malaysia.
 He has a BA in English and an MSt in World Literatures from the University of Oxford.
 Elsewhere, he is Project Manager at Untold, a programme working with writers in conflict and post-conflict areas, and is Non-fiction Editor at Review 31.
 His writing has appeared in the Guardian, the Los Angeles Review of Books, the London Magazine, and elsewhere.

 Sim joined English PEN in January 2021 as interim Head of Communications.
 Previously, they worked with campaigners for gender diversity in music, Keychange, PR consultancy Bolton & Quinn, and Southbank Centre.
 Sim grew up in Istanbul and has an MA in History of Art from the University of East Anglia.
-They are a volunteer with trans-led charity for young people, Gendered Intelligence, and are co-curating an exhibition on Istanbul photography by LGBT artists and activists.
+They are a volunteer with trans-led charity for young people, Gendered Intelligence.

 Nadia joined English PEN as Programmes and Administration Assistant in October 2020.
 She works closely with the team on membership, finance and PEN Translates.
 She graduated from the University of York in 2018 with a BA in English and Linguistics and has since worked in both the Theatre and Publishing industries.